slavanossar/nuxt-payload-template/README.md

 import type { Image } from '#payload/types'
 ```

-> 💡 Type imports must be explicity since Nuxt 3.8, so make sure to use `import type ...`
+> 💡 Type imports must be explicit since Nuxt 3.8, so make sure to use `import type ...`

 ### Type-safe Relationship Fields